LarryVincent/customer-class/content/podcasts/the-loyalty-unicorn.md

 ![Sandeep Dube](/images/sandeep-dube.jpg)

 Sandeep Dube is the Senior Vice President — Customer Engagement & Loyalty for Delta Air Lines, and CEO — Delta Vacations.
-He is responsible for the airline’s SkyMiles loyalty program, Delta Sky Clubs, the airline’s industry-leading partnerships with companies like American Express, Airbnb and Lyft, and Delta Vacations.
-Additionally, he leads Consumer Insight, which serves as a shared service function to the organization.
+He is responsible for the airline’s Digital Strategy, SkyMiles loyalty program, Delta Sky Clubs, Delta Vacations, and Delta's industry-leading partnerships with companies like American Express, Airbnb and Lyft.

 Sandeep has deep expertise in leading marketing and commercial organizations, having spent over a decade in the consumer lending and technology industries in consumer marketing and business strategy roles before joining Delta in 2015.